 During the period under review it was observed that prior to the appointment of two independent directors i.e. before 28-01-2022 none of the Committees existed between 01-04-2021 to 27-01-2022 on the Board due to the vacancy of Independent Directors.
 On such appointment of two Independent Directors, the Audit Committee, Nomination & Remuneration Committee and Stakeholders Relationship Committee were reconstituted at the Board Meeting of the Company held on 28-01-2022.
-However, the Audit Committee shall have minimum three directors as members.
-Similarly, the NRC of the Company comprises two independent directors which states that are not in compliance with Regulation19 of SEBI LODR Regulation which states that and it compliance with Regulation19 of SEBI LODR Regulation which states that are not in compliance with Regulation19 of SEBI LODR Regulation which states that and the Company comprises the non-executive directors.
+However, the Audit Committee although reconstituted, consists only two independent directors which is not in compliance with Regulation 18 of SEBI LODR Regulations which states that the Audit Committee shall have minimum three directors as members.
+Similarly, the NRC of the Company comprises two independent directors and one executive director which are not in compliance with Regulation19 of SEBI LODR Regulation which states thatall directors of the committee shall be non-executive directors.